-Where the ATO, or a court or tribunal, makes a decision about the application of the safe harbour provisions to the circumstances of a taxpayer, that decision may involve a finding that an agent, in making a statement or failing to lodge a return on behalf of the taxpayer, has failed to take reasonable care.
+Where safe harbour is granted to a taxpayer, that decision may involve a finding that an agent has failed to take reasonable care.

 Code Item 9 requires a registered agent to take reasonable care in ascertaining a client’s state of affairs, to the extent that ascertaining the state of those affairs is relevant to a statement the agent is making or a thing the agent is doing on behalf of a client.